 Recruiter.com helps professionals in gambling dealer careers find better opportunities across all specialties and locations.
-Sign up in our talent cluster and get scouted today!
+Sign up in our career community today!

 Also known as:

 21 Dealer, Blackjack Dealer, Casino Dealer, Casino Games Dealer, Craps Dealer, Keno Dealer, Poker Dealer, Roulette Dealer, Table Games Dealer

 See all Hospitality and Tourism Careers.

 A casino dealer is anyone who works at a table, be it poker, blackjack, craps, baccarat, or roulette.
 Conducting these games can be both exciting and challenging.
 Dealers must have a thorough mastery of a game and be able to explain the rules to casino patrons.
 Thy must also be able to concentrate while working in a noisy and distracting environment - handling payouts, collecting losing bets, and making change - without making mistakes.

 If you are interested in this profession, you should be skilled at dealing with all kinds of customers tactfully and effectively, even those who may be angry or unruly.
 Most casinos prefer to hire people who have attended a dealer training school and have earned a "Certificate of Professional Croupier" or similar document.

 Other requirements can range from insisting that the dealer applicant be bonded, to ensuring that the applicant has obtained a state license, an FBI fingerprint clearance, or a certification from a professional association.
 Whether in the Nevada deserts, on a riverboat on the Mississippi, or on the boardwalk in Atlantic City, the growing popularity of legalized gaming has created a bright future for trained, trustworthy casino dealers.

 |Critical decision making||

 |Level of responsibilities||